katydecorah/katydecorah.github.io/code/_posts/2018-11-04-photos-in-a-bucket.md

 Next, I followed these instructions to [serve HTTPS requests for my Amazon S3 bucket](https://aws.amazon.com/premiumsupport/knowledge-center/cloudfront-https-requests-s3/).

-In addition to the instructions, I pointed my subdomain at CloudFront:
+💡 When creating your SSL Certificate, under the **Add domain names** section, also add an `*` version of your domain.
+For example: `yo.katydecorah.com` and `*.katydecorah.com`.

-- Once I created my CloudFront distribution, I copied the value of **Domain Name**.
-- From my domain host, I created a CNAME record that points at that CloudFront domain name.
+I also pointed my subdomain at CloudFront bu copying the value of **Domain Name** from my distribution.
+Then from my domain host, I created a CNAME record that points at that CloudFront domain name.
 For example:
 - type: `CNAME`
 - host name: `yo`
 - target name: `1234abcd.cloudfront.net`